-The Conservation Fund has offered to buy the land from RDU to expand Umstead State Park with the intention to use the Oddfellows Tract and nearby portions of Umstead State Park for single-track bicycle/pedestrian trails.
+In July 2017 the national nonprofit, The Conservation Fund, offered to buy the Odd Fellows Tract from RDU to expand Umstead State Park and build single-track bicycle/pedestrian trails.

 The Land Is not owned by rdu

 RDU doesn't own the land, they manage it for the Cities of Raleigh & Durham and Wake & Durham Counties.